olegware/olegbot/README.md

-# Olegbot is a discord bot written in py which I hope to turn into a useful tool for language study
+# Olegbot - language study discord bot

 If you wish to use olegbot, contact me (<b>oleg#1357</b>) via disc